DongHY1/til/js/react_event_handler.md

 for example:

-if we use this.xxx,we should bind the function in constructor
+if we use this.xxx,we should bind 'this' the function in constructor

 ```jsx
 class App extends Component{